Łańcut Synagogue: History

-The synagogue was built in 1761, on the site of an earlier wooden synagogue which was destroyed by fire in 1733.
-Its construction was financed by Prince Stanisław Lubomirski.
-It was renovated in 1896 and 1910.
+During these renovations, the walls of the women's gallery above the vestibule were raised to the level of the main hall, new windows were inserted, the articulation of the walls was made uniform, and the whole building — including the main hall — was given a single hipped roof, so that the building's original roof form is no longer known.
+At the same time, an external stone staircase to the upper floor was added on the west side.
 In September 1939, the building was set on fire by the invading German Army, however, the building was saved from total destruction by Count Alfred Antoni Potocki and converted into a granary.
 After the war, the synagogue came into the ownership of the local council, and was occasionally used as an exhibition space.
 It became a Judaica museum in 1981.
 The building was superficially renovated in the 1960s, and again more thoroughly from 1983-1990.